Updated May 19, 2023

-Ubuntu is an open source, free Linux distribution.
+Ubuntu is an open-source, free Linux distribution.
 It is an operating system for cloud computing, in accordance to support with Open Stack.
-Ubuntu is developed by the canonical community and it is freely available.
+The canonical community develops Ubuntu, and it is freely available.
 Also, Canonical Ltd. is responsible for the funding of Ubuntu.

-Basically, Ubuntu is released in every six months.
-Free support is available for nine months for every release and long term support (LTS) released in every two years.
+Basically, Ubuntu is released every six months.
+For every release, the availability of free support extends to nine months, and we release long-term support (LTS) versions every two years.
 The first release of Ubuntu was in October 2004.
-The latest release is 18.10, also known as, Cosmic Cuttlefish.
+18.10, known as Cosmic Cuttlefish, is the latest release.

 Three editions of Ubuntu are Desktop Edition, Server Edition, and Core Edition.

-Name of Ubuntu was given after the African philosopher, which translates to “Humanity to Others”.
-The architecture of Ubuntu is based on Debian and Linux server.
+After the African philosopher, the name Ubuntu was given, which translates to “Humanity to Others.”
+The architecture of Ubuntu is based on Debian and Linux servers.